Bennyhwanggggg/WhatBot/backend/query_module/README.md

 ```

 #### Entities
-The first line of any entities training data should be the name of the entity and all following lines are the data themselves.
+The first line of any entities training data should be the name of the entity and starts with `display_name`.
+All following lines are the data themselves.
 If an entity has a synonym, it should be separated with `@@@` on the same line.
+Entity training data files should have the following lines:
+`display_name`: name of the entity
 For example:
 ```
-course
+display_name course
 COMP6441@@@Security Engineering and Cyber Security COMP9020@@@Foundations of Computer Science COMP9021@@@Principles of Programming